jdvelasq/OpenRefine/README.md

-# open-refine
+# OpenRefine in Docker

-Google open-refine in Docker
+Google's OpenRefine in Docker